doolin/hrecipe/readme.txt

 = Translators =

-This is a partial list, more coming soon:
+This is a partial list of translators.

 * Roberto Koci http://robertokoci.com/ for the Hungarian translation.
-* Rene from WP Web Shop http://wpwebshop.com/ sent in a native Dutch translation.
+* Rene from WP Web Shop sent in a native Dutch translation.
-* Russian translation courtesy of Fat Cow web hosting: http://www.fatcow.com/
+* Russian translation courtesy of Fat Cow web hosting
 * Jean-Philippe Daigle sent in the French translation http://friendfeed.com/jpdaigle
 * Danish translation coming from http://www.kokkekniven.com/ Kristian Petersen
 * Thanks to Carsten Peters http://www.rodrigues-peters.com/ for Brazilian Portuguese and German translations.

 I know there are more.
 If you weren't listed, contact me, I'll add you in.

+Note: I was contacted in October 2011 by the plugin team at Automattic and requested to remove a specific translation link.
+Automattic is concerned that translations are being provided to obtained valuable SEO backlinks.

+As a result, I'm delinking all commercial links from the hRecipe plugin.
+If your company provided a translation and you want it removed as a result, I'll be happy to do that, just let me.

 = Contributors =

-* Anu Kumar of the The Spicy Yatra http://thespiceyatra.com sent some options coding for Vietnamese and Marathi cuisine.
+* Anu Kumar of the The Spicy Yatra sent some options coding for Vietnamese and Marathi cuisine.
-* Javascript for post boxes fixed, courtesy of MicroMedia Websites http://micromediawebsites.com
+* Javascript for post boxes fixed, courtesy of MicroMedia Websites